gremo/nest-winston/README.md

 - `colors`: enable console colors, defaults to `true`, unless `process.env.NO_COLOR` is set (same behaviour of Nest > 7.x)
 - `prettyPrint`: pretty format log metadata, defaults to `true`
 - `processId`: includes the Node Process ID (`process.pid`) in the output, defaults to `true`
+- `appName`: includes the provided application name in the output, defaults to `true`

 ```typescript
 import { Module } from '@nestjs/common';